shaharoded/KarmaLego/README.md

 Patterns are built incrementally by traversing a **tree of symbol and relation extensions**, starting from frequent 1-intervals (K=1) and growing to longer TIRPs (K=2,3,...).
 Only frequent patterns are expanded (Apriori pruning), and relation consistency is ensured using transitivity rules.

+Practical flow in this implementation.
+The pipeline enumerates singletons and all frequent pairs (k=2) in the Karma stage.
+The Lego stage then skips extending singletons and starts from k≥2, extending patterns to length k+1.
+This avoids regenerating pairs (and their support checks) a second time.
+I also apply CSAC (see below), which anchors each extension on the actual parent embeddings inside each entity, ensuring only consistent child embeddings are considered.

 <p align="center">
   <img src="images/karmalego_tree.png" alt="KarmaLego Pattern Extension Tree" width="80%" height="80%">
 </p>